user8555/user8555.github.io/_posts/2021-09-22-system-design-interviews.md

 - [ ] Overall increase the speed
 - [x] Don't linger around in an area more than you need to.
 If interviewer thinks you are taking too long in 1 area, he will ding you.
 You need to keep saying why are you still in there lingering.
 - [x] Solve the problem at higher abstractions, expressing the crux of the problem and the solution principles.
+- [ ] Performance on technical, working to go thru past experience.
+- [ ] Actual role not being a fit, that utilized your expertise.
+Not as really focused on the storage.
+- [ ] System design interview flag -- when you moved forward , toruble with job logic, as language neutral and there was misalignment there, scope and features good, didn't finish job logic and moved elsewhere.
+Liked more structure.
+- [ ] Providing cultural fit - Do not intimidate them.
+Show them you are excited to solve problems you are facing.

 # References